-The 2020 Tax Grievance season is here and it is setting up to be a big one!
-This is mainly due to another dismal year in the yet to recover Nassau County housing market.
-A bad thing if you are trying to sell, a great opportunity if you are thinking about grieving your taxes!
+The 2023 Tax Grievance season is here and it is setting up to be a big one!
+This is mainly due to another dismal year in the yet-to-recover Nassau County housing market.
+A bad thing if you are trying to sell, but a great opportunity if you are thinking about grieving your taxes!

 Get your property taxes lowered!
 Don’t miss Nassau County’s deadline!

 Legislator David Denenberg of Merrick (Nassau County) told the following to Newsday;